datascience-mobi-2023/topic02_team03/README.md

 How to use the repository for single mutations:

 Directory "single mutations" contains everything about single mutations.

-Directory "finalized single mutations" contains the final concise versions of the analysis.

 -Single_mutants_final_overview_1_code.py: code behind the analysis of the first overview